Fukushima anniversary: Loss of life is still 'unbearable' | DW | 11.03.2021

 Against fear and discrimination

-With his documentary film "A Class Divided," Hikaru Fujii addresses the issue of discrimination experienced by the people of Fukushima fueled by fear and anguish towards the invisible.
+With his documentary film "A Classroom Divided by a Red Line," Hikaru Fujii addresses the issue of discrimination experienced by the people of Fukushima fueled by fear and anguish towards the invisible.

 -